arvigeus/AZ-204/Questions/Content Delivery Network.md

 # Azure CDN

 Question: Each Azure subscription has default limits on resources needed for an Azure Content Delivery Network (CDN).
-Which of the following resources has subscription limitations you need to consider for your solution?
+Which resources have subscription limitations you need to consider for your solution?

-- [ ] Resource group
+- [ ] Resource Group
 - [x] CDN profiles
 - [ ] Storage account